jrabello/godirzilla/README.md

   <img src="https://github.com/jrabello/godirzilla/raw/master/assets/godirzilla.png" alt="Godirzilla Logo" width="300"/>
 </div>

-Godirzilla is an open-source, powerful, and easy-to-use command-line tool.
-It allows developers to run predefined sets of commands on multiple repositories, making project management across repositories effortless.
+Godirzilla is a fast, easy-to-use and cognitive cli tool.
+It allows anyone to run sets of commands on multiple directories, making project management across them  effortless and with rich information about successful or failed operations

 ## Features

+- Uses AI to auto-organize your groups of directories
+- Extracts maximum information about commands runned as possible.
 - Execute commands concurrently in multiple repositories.
 - User-friendly and intuitive interface.
 - Designed for performance and efficiency.